fermarsan/vly/README.md

 }
 ```

-PLY uses `docstrings` and SLY `decorators` for implementing the grammar rules strings but `V` does not have nothing of them so VLY will use the previous `struct` to associate the grammar rule with its implementation function.
+PLY uses `docstrings` and SLY `decorators` for implementing the grammar rules strings on the implementation functions but `V` does not have nothing of them features so VLY will use the previous `struct` to associate the grammar rule string with its implementation function.